BryanSer/JDK8-Nashorn-BUG/README.md

 Because getAppClassLoader returned classloader is current thread's ClassLoader.

-So before ScriptEngineManager get Nashorn, edit the current thread's ClassLoader to achive the NashornScriptEngine use you gave classloader.
+Before ScriptEngineManager get Nashorn, edit the current thread's ClassLoader to achive the NashornScriptEngine use you gave classloader.